 – Essentially, demand defined the scope – when you sit down to speak with people in business, they are aware that they can afford to give themselves – individually and collectively – a short break during working hours, at the level of a 30-minute break.

 It is important for the service be adapted to the workplace, without some special preparation, and ultimately for the price to be relatively low so that it is acceptable to both the individual and the company.

 These limits defined our business model and in some way forced us to be creative.
 The chair is such that it can be transported easily and without problems, and mounted in a few seconds in a minimum free space.
 We think that all of this ensures that our offer is really different and unique on the market.
 And even more so given that our therapists have been trained, among other things, for this kind of work.

 Which employers offer their employees this instant relief from physical stress and pain?
 Could it be estimated how much employee satisfaction and positive health impacts on a company’s operations and results?

-– The companies that engage us vary, coming in all sizes, and the list comprises those that have modern and motivated managers who care about their employees.
+– The companies that engage with us vary, coming in all sizes and the list comprises those that have modern and motivated managers who care about their employees.
 Moreover, we’ve received only positive comments, from both individuals and companies.
 We consider that as confirmation that our work has been recognised and accepted in the right way.
 We are working on the creation of adequate questionnaires that could realistically measure operational improvements following the introduction of this benefit for employees.
-We believe that we’ll be able to apply it by the end of this year, and to include it in the measurements taken by companies in this context.
+We believe that we’ll be able to apply it by the end of this year and to include it in the measurements taken by companies in this context.
 For us, this is certainly just additional motivation to work even better on the quality of our services and their improvement.